-Ardizzone et al. (1999) use a sequential labeling method to segment video frames based on their similarity of motion vectors (both magnitude and angle).
+Ardizzone et al. [2] use a sequential labeling method to segment video frames based on their similarity of motion vectors (both magnitude and angle).
 They also use a clustering method to extract regions with dominant motions using histograms of motion vector magnitudes.
 Each dominant region is then defined by size and average motion.

-Eng and Ma (1999) use an adaptive median filter to improve MPEG motion vector accuracy and propose an unbiased fuzzy clustering technique to extract dominant video objects.
+Eng and Ma [16] use an adaptive median filter to improve MPEG motion vector accuracy and propose a unbiased fuzzy clustering technique to extract dominant video objects.

-4.1.3.
+c.
 Block-level motion analysis

-Dimitrova and Golshani (1995) use the MPEG motion vectors in P- and B-frames to approximate the movement of macroblocks.
+Dimitrova and Golshani [12] use the MPEG motion vectors in P- and B-frames to approximate the movement of macroblocks.
 Macroblock tracing is used to retrieve low-level motion information.
 In the middle-level motion analysis, averaging or clustering method is used to extract object motion for rigid and non-rigid objects, respectively.
 At the high-level analysis, a set of trajectories is associated with an activity defined using domain knowledge.

-Kobla et al. (1997b) propose flow estimation that adopts similar ideas.
+Kobla et al. [34] propose flow estimation that adopts similar ideas.
 It uses motion vectors in MPEG P- and B-frames to estimate the motion (termed flow) in every frame in terms of backward-predicted motion vectors, regardless of the original prediction mode.
 For example, in MPEG video with only I- and P-frames, the flow of each frame (except the last P-frame in the GOP) can be estimated by reversing the forward-predicted motion vectors.
-If B-frames are present, one can estimate the flow between the B-frame and its reference frame (P-frame or I-frame) first, by reversing forward-predicted motion vectors, or using backward-predicted motion vectors directly.
+If B-frames are present, one can estimate the flow between the B-frame and its reference frame (P-frame or Iframe) first, by reversing forward-predicted motion vectors, or using backward-predicted motion vectors directly.
 Flows between two B-frames can then be derived based on their respective flows from the same reference frame.

-4.1.4.
+d.
 Representation and matching of motion trajectories

-Dimitrova and Golshani (1995) use several representations of trajectories for various matching purposes as follows: exact motion trajectory (start position and trajectory coordinates), B-spline curves, chain code (for approximate matching), and differential chain code (for qualitative matching).
+Dimitrova and Golshani [12] use several representations for trajectories for various matching purposes as follows: exact motion trajectory (start position and trajectory coordinates), B-spline curves, chain code (for approximate matching), and differential chain code (for qualitative matching).
 Wavelet transforms can also be used to generate a multi-resolution representation of trajectories.

-4.1.5.
+e.
 Accumulated motion